The 7th Continent

 A Brief History

 Initially crowdfunded in Oct.
 2015 with an impressive 12k backers, and published in the summer of 2017, it was an immediate hit.
 Unfortunately, it was a Kickstarter-only release, with no retail distribution, which left many thousands of people wanting the game but unable to get a copy.
 Gloomhaven, released at around the same time, was available in retail and ended up winning almost every industry/fan award that year, despite being the "lesser" of the two games.
 Overshadowed by the concurrent release of Gloomhaven, 7C never really got the recognition is truly deserved.
 Even so, a second Kickstarter campaign for the game in Oct.
 2017, including a second edition and new expansions, drew in an incredible 43k backers.
 (Sidebar: the 2nd edition simply errata'd a handful of cards and didn't merit a new rulebook because the 1st edition's rulebook was essentially flawless.)
 The designers told backers during the 2nd crowdfunding campaign that that would be the final chance to get 7C, and that they would turn their efforts to other designs after that.
 After the 2nd Kickstarter, the designers recanted, by popular demand, and announced a "classic edition" to be available via their own online shop.
 That edition includes "most of the gameplay components (but not the Kickstarter exclusive items like minis or the Swamp of Madness curse)" (that's a quote from the designers).

 As a backer of both crowdfunding campaigns, i am exceedingly pleased with the quality and depth of the game.
 A single "mission" (called a "Curse" in 7C) can take anywhere from a couple hours (for the tutorial mission) to 30+ hours, and the game includes an easy-to-use save/load feature to support players who can't leave the game set up for that long.
 (The save/load system is also used within the game to advance certain story elements.)
 Its turnless structure is well-suited to playing in short bursts of 5-10 minutes, if desired, and it does not use dice for generating randomness.
 Its card system integrates randomness into the game in a completely unique way which is difficult to summarize but trivial to understand once it's been demonstrated.
 It is outstanding as a solo game (indeed, many players report that player interaction is somewhat lacking in multi-player games, so it may be a better solo game than group game).
-It's unfortunate that this game will never see a retail release, because it's certainly something which most tabletop gaming fans should experience at least once.

 - My spoiler-laden 7C photo album.
 Do not visit that if you dislike spoilers, because it's full of them. i use it to keep track of my progress and record things for reference in later sessions.
 The game, in fact, requires that players carry over knowledge into future sessions, to keep them from blindly wandering the continent for their goals (as blindly wandering eventually leads to losing the game when the party runs out of food and energy).
 To that end, the publisher provides a thematic "cartography journal" for mapping out the continent as one goes.
 Taking photos is not cheating - it's just a quicker variant of using the journal.